Lamby777/RC-Homes/README.md

 - Admins can see/edit nearby homes of players
 - Convenient commands to flip between 2 temporary home slots (wip)
 - Supports wildcards for deleting homes (wip)
-- Drop-in replacement for zPHomes 0.13.0, just copy over your config file
+- Drop-in replacement for zP-Homes 0.13.0, just copy over your config file
   - Removed some compatibility checks, so update to 0.13.0 before switching
-  - Switching back to zPHomes probably won't work, don't count on it
+  - Switching back to zP-Homes probably won't work, don't count on it

 # Commands